 A legal person is constituted under a law and has a legal personality separate from that of its owner or owners.
-A firm’s registration in the REQ This link will open in a new window contains information about its legal form.Examples of legal persons include corporations constituted under a Québec law like the Business Corporations Act or cooperatives constituted under the Act respecting financial services cooperatives.
+An entreprise’s registration in the Registre des entreprises (REQ) This link will open in a new window contains information about its legal form.Examples of legal persons include companies constituted under a Québec law, including the Business Corporations Act, or cooperatives constituted under the Act respecting financial services cooperatives.
 There are also other forms of legal persons, such as non-profit organizations.

 Groups of persons

 The deposit protection limit applies to all jointly owned deposits with the same authorized deposit institution.
 The institution’s records must indicate that the deposit is owned by more than one person.
 For example:

 - you and your spouse own a joint account